pkuma-msft/pkuma-msft.github.io/azure-test-plans/articles/data-discrepancy-scenarios-and-fixes.md

-Since Feb-Mar 2020, we started getting a number of tickets where there was some inconsistency between:
+Since around Feb/Mar 2020, we started getting a number of tickets where there was some inconsistency between:
-   1. Charts and Execute tab/Progress Report
+   1. Charts and Execute tab
-   2. Progress Report and Charts/Execute tab
+   2. Progress Report and Charts
-   3. Execute tab and Progress Report/Charts
+   3. Execute tab and Progress Report

 ## Possible reason for the sudden increase in the number of data discrepancy issues: